Some links in this post may be affiliate links

 Once the temperatures warm up to 150C in spring, move the plant outdoors under bright sunlight but shield it from hot midday sunlight to prevent scorching of the leaves.

-Ensure that the soil remains moderately moist but not soggy by watering when the top 2-3 inches of soil feels dry and feed the plant every 2-3 weeks with a balanced fertilizer to encourage foliage growth.
+Keep the soil moderately moist but not soggy by watering when the top 2-3 inches of soil feel dry and feed the plant every 2-3 weeks with a balanced fertilizer to encourage foliage growth.

-Loss of leaf color in Copperleaf Plant is due to too little light, overwatering, and underfeeding.
+Loss of leaf color on Copperleaf Plant is caused by too little light, overwatering or nutrients deficiency.

-Too little light: Place the plant infront of a large, brightly-lit window or instal a grow light if the natural lighting is not sufficient.
+Too little light: Place the plant infront of a large, brightly-lit window with some morning or afternoon sunshine or instal a grow light if the natural lighting is not sufficient.

 Overwatering: Water only when the top 1-2 inches of soil dry.
 Do not water on a schedule.

-Leaf drop in Copperleaf Plant is caused by incorrect watering, soggy soil, low light, and pest infestations.
+Leaf drop on Copperleaf Plant is caused by incorrect watering, soggy soil, low light or pest infestations.

 Incorrect water: Maintain the soil evenly moist and never allow the soil ball to dry out completely.